COVID digest: Vaccine mandate no longer necessary — EU commissioner | DW | 13.02.2022

 The traveler from New Zealand spent eight days in the community and tested positive for the highly contagious omicron variant upon returning home last week.

-"It is likely that the person ... was infectious while here and further likely that the virus is in our community," Prime Minister Mark Brown said.
+"It is likely that the person ... was infectious while here and further likely that the virus is in our community," said Prime Minister Mark Brown.

 Would you rather receive a COVID vaccine via needle or nasal spray?
 Scientists are working to make nasal COVID vaccines a reality.